Ocimum kilimandscharicum

 Climate conditions:

-• In regions with cold winters, it is grown as an annual or moved indoors.
+• In regions with cold winters, it is grown as an annual or moved indoors to a warm room in autumn.

-• By seeds: sow in March-April for seedlings or in open ground after the soil has warmed up to +15°C.
+• By seeds: sown in March-April for seedlings or directly outdoors after the soil has warmed up to +15°C.

-• Cuttings: easily rooted in water or moist substrate.
+• By cuttings: roots very easily in water or moist substrate.

 Location and soil:

-• Prefers sunny areas or light partial shade.
+• Prefers open sunny areas or light partial shade.

-• The soil should be light, drained , with neutral acidity.
+• The soil should be light, well-drained, with neutral acidity.

 Watering:

-• Moderate, without overwatering.
-Drought-resistant, but with a lack of moisture the leaves become smaller.
+• Moderate, strictly without waterlogging.
+The variety is quite drought-resistant, but with a lack of moisture, the leaves become much smaller.

 Pruning and shaping: